iamrupambiswas/100DaysOfCode/README.md

 - Gained insights into how stacks are used for parsing and validating expressions in compilers and interpreters.
 - Check it out on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day26)

+### Day 27 – Queue Implementation in Python
+Today, I focused on implementing a **Queue**, an essential data structure in programming:
+- Explored the **FIFO (First In, First Out)** principle that governs queue behavior and its applications in real-world scenarios.
+- Implemented a queue in Python with basic operations such as **enqueue** (adding elements) and **dequeue** (removing elements).
+- Practiced slicing techniques to maintain the order of elements during the dequeue operation.
+- Analyzed the **time complexity** of these operations and how queues are used in algorithms like BFS (Breadth-First Search) and process scheduling.
+- Check it out on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day27)

+### Day 28 – Binary Tree Traversals and BFS Implementation
+Today, I delved into **Binary Trees** and practiced various traversal techniques along with **Breadth-First Search (BFS)**:

+- **Binary Tree Traversals**:
+  - Implemented **In-Order Traversal** to visit nodes in the order: Left → Root → Right.
+  - Implemented **Pre-Order Traversal** to visit nodes in the order: Root → Left → Right.
+  - Implemented **Post-Order Traversal** to visit nodes in the order: Left → Right → Root.
+  - Explored how each traversal technique is used in solving different problems, such as expression tree evaluation or hierarchical data representation.

+- **Breadth-First Search (BFS)**:
+  - Developed a BFS algorithm using a queue to traverse all nodes level by level.
+  - Tested BFS on a binary tree structure to understand its behavior compared to depth-first traversal methods.
+  - Analyzed the **time complexity** (O(n)) and its real-world applications, such as finding the shortest path in unweighted graphs.

+- Gained hands-on experience with tree traversal techniques and their use cases in algorithms and data structures.

+- Check it out on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day28)

+### Day 29 – Binary Search Tree (BST) Implementation
+Today, I explored **Binary Search Trees (BST)** and implemented its fundamental operations:

+- **Insertion**:
+  - Built the `insert` function to add elements while maintaining the BST property.
+  - Used recursion to correctly place new nodes based on comparisons with the current node.

+- **In-Order Traversal**:
+  - Developed the `inorder_traversal` function to traverse the BST in sorted order: Left → Root → Right.
+  - Stored the traversal result in a list to verify the correctness of the BST structure.

+- **Search**:
+  - Implemented the `search` function to locate a specific key in the BST.
+  - Used recursive comparisons to determine the presence of the key and printed the result (True or False).

+- **Key Learnings**:
+  - Understood the **time complexity** of BST operations: O(log n) for balanced trees and O(n) for skewed trees.
+  - Gained insights into the use cases of BSTs, such as searching, sorting, and dynamic sets.

+- Tested the implementation with sample inputs to verify correct functionality.

+- Check it out on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day29)

+### Day 30 – Directed Graph Implementation
+- Implemented a directed graph using an adjacency list in Python.
+- Stored nodes as keys and their respective edges as values in a dictionary.
+- Developed methods for adding directed edges and displaying the graph structure.
+- Gained insights into graph representation and its applications in real-world scenarios like modeling dependencies, workflows, and navigation systems.
+- Check it out on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day30)

+### Day 31 – Undirected Graph Implementation
+- Implemented an undirected graph using an adjacency list in Python.
+- Designed methods for adding and removing edges between nodes.
+- Created a `display` method to visualize the graph structure.
+- Practiced real-world problem-solving skills by modeling a network of nodes and connections.
+- Observed how changes in edge connections impact the graph dynamically.
+- Check out the code on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day31)

 ## Daily Log